American in Mexico Kidnapped

 Deputy commander Jose Martinez Manriquez was fatally shot in the head and neck, Maganda said.
 Another officer shot in the lungs was hospitalized in serious condition.

-The Princess is one of the top five hotels in this Pacific beach resort favored by thousands of American and Canadian tourists.
+The Princess is one of the top five hotels in this Pacific beach resort, popular with American and Canadian tourists.

-Dozens of kidnappings take place in Mexico every year, although exact figures are unclear.
+Dozens of kidnappings take place in Mexico every year.
 Relatives and friends of victims usually refuse to notify police or file a complaint for fear of reprisal.

 There have also been many cases in which police or former officers were found to be in collusion with criminals.